How to Compute a Moving Sum: Introduction to SlickDeque

-\item It is easy to see that to compute $N$ window aggregates of length $n$ (after start-up), Slick Deque uses at most $2 N$ $*$ operations, and at most $2 N$ equality comparisons on items being aggregated.
+\item It is easy to see that to compute $N$ window aggregates of length $n$ (after startup), SlickDeque uses at most $2 N$ $*$-operations, and at most $2 N$ equality comparisons on items being aggregated.

-\item The transitivity of $R_*$ is required for Slick Deque to work, as can be seen by Example \ref{example:selection-operators-8}, and note that in this case the operator of the counter-example is commutative in addition to being a selection operator.
+\item The transitivity of $R_*$ is required for SlickDeque to work, as can be seen by Example \ref{example:selection-operators-8}, and note that in this case the operator of the counter-example is commutative in addition to being a selection operator.
 On the other hand associativity is not required, as can be seen by Examples~\ref{example:selection-operators-6} and \ref{example:selection-operators-7}.

-\item Slick Deque does apply to noncommutative operations, and some noncommutative selection operations are important in practical applications.
+\item SlickDeque does apply to noncommutative operations, and some noncommutative selection operations are important in practical applications.
 In particular, coalesce is an associative noncommutative selection operator, corresponding to a non-connected relation.
 The window aggregate in this case is a fill-forward operation.
-Thus Slick Deque gives an efficient algorithm for fill-forward operations.
+Thus SlickDeque gives an efficient algorithm for fill-forward operations.

-\item As with Two Stacks and DABA, Slick Deque can be used to compute fixed length window aggregates in steady state by an {\tt insert} followed by an {\tt evict} or an {\tt evict} followed by an {\tt insert}.
-The {\tt insert-evict} version can result in an extra $*$-operation in cases where a new item $x$ is inserted satisfying $x * z = x$ for all items in the array.
+\item As with Two Stacks and DABA, SlickDeque can be used to compute fixed length window aggregates in steady state by an {\tt insert} followed by an {\tt evict} or an {\tt evict} followed by an {\tt insert}.
+The {\tt insert-evict} version can result in an extra $*$ operation in cases where a new item $x$ is inserted satisfying $x * z = x$ for all items in the array.
 In this case the extra operation may be avoided by a {\tt combined-insert-evict} procedure, which is simply {\tt evict} followed by {\tt insert} together with an emptiness check.

 \end{enumerate} \end{remarks}